 Detainee says China has secret jail in Dubai, holds Uyghurs

 A young Chinese woman says she was held for eight days at a Chinese-run secret detention facility in Dubai along with at least two Uyghurs.
 While so-called “black sites” are common in China, the account of 26-year-old Wu Huan is the only testimony known to experts that Beijing has set one up in another country.
 Such a site would reflect how China is increasingly using its international clout to detain or bring back citizens it wants from overseas.
-The AP was unable to confirm or disprove Wu’s account independently, and Chinese and Dubai authorities did not respond to multiple requests for comment.
+The AP was unable to confirm or disprove Wu’s account independently, and China’s Foreign Ministry denied her story.